 Critical Path Projects are high priority actions planned this year across multiple sectors: agriculture, groundwater, natural resources, roads, and the lake.
 State Agencies anticipate refinement of nutrient management plans on farms in the watershed, updating of best management practice tracking, verification of modeling assumptions regarding phosphorus loading from groundwater, buffer plantings along tributaries, improvement of roads, and installation of an artificial aeration/circulation system.
-Multiple partners, including The Nature Conservancy (TNC), the US Fish and Wildlife Service, the Natural Resources Conservation Service (NRCS), the Agency of Agriculture, Food and Markets (AAFM) and the Agency of Natural Resources (ANR) are actively working on water quality improvement projects with landowners in the watershed.
+The Nature Conservancy, the US Fish and Wildlife Service, the Natural Resources Conservation Service, and the Agency of Agriculture, Food and Markets are actively working on water quality improvement projects with landowners in the watershed.
 As projects become more formalized with landowners, these projects will be included in reporting efforts for Total Maximum Daily Load (TMDL) tracking.
+Progress toward completing actions described in this plan will be reported at quarterly meetings of the Lake Carmi Implementation Team and on the Restoring Lake Carmi web page.